 - LEED AP BD+C

 Alfred "Fred" Arce has devoted more than two decades of exceptional service to Columbia University Irving Medical Center.
-He currently serves as a plant superintendent for Facilities Engineering, a post he has held since 2005.
+He currently serves as assistant director in Facilities Engineering, a post he has held since 2005.
 In this role, he oversees the day-to-day engineering operations, including all mechanical, electrical, plumbing, and HVAC systems.
-Prior to becoming a plant superintendent, he worked as a painter and a licensed refrigeration engineer within the Facilities Engineering department.
+Prior to his current role, he worked as a plant superintendent, a painter, and a licensed refrigeration engineer within the Facilities Engineering department.

 Before joining CUIMC, Fred spent 15 years working in all phases of construction.

 Anton Dedvukaj supervises the engineers who support the west campus, including the Roy and Diana Vagelos Education Center, Allan Rosenfield Building, Hammer Health Sciences Center, and 600 West 168th St. He also serves as the fire safety director for the Vagelos Education Center.